Skip to main content

 Crowdsourcing fire data in real time

-Weather, water and climate data, forecasts, warnings, and impact-based decision support services
+Weather, water & climate data, forecasts, warnings, and impact-based decision support

 911-connected emergency alerts — plus CPR help by nearby trained volunteers